 - 5. Any subject of the testing in real world conditions, or his or her legally designated representative, as appropriate, may, without any resulting detriment and without having to provide any justification, withdraw from the testing at any time by revoking his or her informed consent.
 The withdrawal of the informed consent shall not affect the activities already carried out and the use of data obtained based on the informed consent before its withdrawal. - 6.
-Any serious incident or malfunctioning identified in the course of the testing in real world conditions shall be reported to the national market surveillance authority in accordance with Article 62 of this Regulation.
+Any serious incident identified in the course of the testing in real world conditions shall be reported to the national market surveillance authority in accordance with Article 62 of this Regulation.
 The provider or prospective provider shall adopt immediate mitigation measures or, failing that, suspend the testing in real world conditions until such mitigation takes place or otherwise terminate it.
 The provider or prospective provider shall establish a procedure for the prompt recall of the AI system upon such termination of the testing in real world conditions. - 7.
-Providers or prospective providers shall notify the national market surveillance authority in the Member State(s) where the testing in real world conditions is to be conducted or the European Data Protection Supervisor, as applicable, of the suspension or termination of the testing in real world conditions and the final outcomes. - 8.
-The provider and prospective provider shall be liable under applicable Union and Member States liability legislation for any damage caused to the subjects by reason of their participation in the testing in real world conditions.
+Providers or prospective providers shall notify the national market surveillance authority in the Member State(s) where the testing in real world conditions is to be conducted of the suspension or termination of the testing in real world conditions and the final outcomes. - 8.
+The provider and prospective provider shall be liable under applicable Union and Member States liability legislation for any damage caused in the course of their participation in the testing in real world conditions.